better-step/better-step.github.io/docs/installation.md

 ## Requirements

 - **Python 3.7+**
-- A working C/C++ toolchain may be required on some systems if dependencies need to build from source.
 - (Recommended) A virtual environment to keep dependencies isolated.

 > Note: HDF5 support is provided through Python dependencies (e.g., `h5py`) and will be installed automatically as needed.